-Jacob and I had been cycle through central Asia for over 4000km.
+Jacob and I had been cycling through central Asia for over 4,000 kilometres.
 It had been a relatively comfortable existence thus far, I had not suffered from injury, experienced discomfort or saddle sores until the ride from Agra to the Nepali border.
-During this period, due to our Kathmandu Christmas deadline, I had very little down … More Cycle Touring Nepal.
+During this period, due to our Kathmandu Christmas deadline, I had very little … More Cycle Touring Nepal.
 Chapter 2: The Final Leg, Kathmandu for Christmas

 Nepal has been a country on my ‘Must Visit‘ list for as long as I can remember, though I had always assumed that the intent of my inevitable visit would be to tackle some form of long distance, high altitude trek or perhaps even make it to Everest Base Camp.
 It never occurred to me … More Cycle Touring Nepal.
 Chapter 1: Nepal with no Hiking Boots!?

 Shimla, the capital of the north Indian state Himachal Pradesh is situated atop a ridge at 2,276 metres above sea level.
 During the time of the British Raj, news of the somewhat “English weather” had spread, popularity increased as Officials and their families temporarily relocated to escape the stifling heat of the Indian plains during … More Cycle Touring India.
 Chapter 4: Shimla